pascalconfluent/agent_proxy/agent-proxy/README.md

 ### Example Workflow

-1. **Event Publication:** A client request is converted into an event and published to a Kafka topic.
+1. **Event Publication:** A client subscriptionRequest is converted into an event and published to a Kafka topic.
 2. **Agent Reaction:** Agents subscribed to this topic process the event based on their roles.
-3. **Response Propagation:** Processed results are published to response topics, triggering further actions if needed.
+3. **Response Propagation:** Processed results are published to subscriptionResponse topics, triggering further actions if needed.

 ## Communication Models

 The **Agent Proxy** service implements two distinct communication patterns for interacting with tools and resources, both leveraging Kafka as the underlying message transport system.

 ### Tool Communication Model

-Tools follow a synchronous request-response pattern where:
+Tools follow a synchronous subscriptionRequest-subscriptionResponse pattern where:

-1. **Client Request**: Client sends a request message to a specific tool via the proxy
+1. **Client Request**: Client sends a subscriptionRequest message to a specific tool via the proxy
-2. **Topic Routing**: Proxy routes the message to the appropriate tool's request topic in Kafka
+2. **Topic Routing**: Proxy routes the message to the appropriate tool's subscriptionRequest topic in Kafka
-3. **Processing**: Tool consumes the message, processes the request, and generates a response
+3. **Processing**: Tool consumes the message, processes the subscriptionRequest, and generates a subscriptionResponse
-4. **Response Publication**: Tool publishes the response to its designated response topic
+4. **Response Publication**: Tool publishes the subscriptionResponse to its designated subscriptionResponse topic
-5. **Delivery**: Proxy consumes the response from the topic and delivers it back to the client
+5. **Delivery**: Proxy consumes the subscriptionResponse from the topic and delivers it back to the client

 This model supports both: